Jerry Lee Lewis, outrageous rock 'n' roll star, dies at 87

 Lewis married seven times, and was rarely far from trouble or death.
 His fourth wife, Jaren Elizabeth Gunn Pate, drowned in a swimming pool in 1982 while suing for divorce.
 His fifth wife, Shawn Stephens, 23 years his junior, died of an apparent drug overdose in 1983.
 Within a year, Lewis had married Kerrie McCarver, then 21.
 She filed for divorce in 1986, accusing him of physical abuse and infidelity.
 He countersued, but both petitions eventually were dropped.
 They finally divorced in 2005 after several years of separation.
 The couple had one child, Jerry Lee III.

 Another son by a previous marriage, Steve Allen Lewis, 3, drowned in a swimming pool in 1962, and son Jerry Lee Jr. died in a traffic accident at 19 in 1973.
-Lewis also had two daughters, Phoebe and Lori Leigh, and is survived by his wife Judith.
+Lewis also had two daughters, Phoebe and Lori Leigh, and his survived by his wife, Judith.

-His finances were also chaotic.
-Lewis made millions, but he liked his money in cash and ended up owing hundreds of thousands of dollars to the Internal Revenue Service.
-When he began welcoming tourists in 1994 to his longtime residence near Nesbit, Mississippi — complete with a piano-shaped swimming pool — he set up a 900 phone number fans could call for a recorded message at $2.75 a minute.

-The son of one-time bootlegger Elmo Lewis and the cousin of TV evangelist Jimmy Swaggart and country star Mickey Gilley, Lewis was born in Ferriday, Louisiana.
-As a boy, he first learned to play guitar, but found the instrument too confining and longed for an instrument that only the rich people in his town could afford — a piano.
-His life changed when his father pulled up in his truck one day and presented him a dark-wood, upright piano.
+Lewis was born in Ferriday, Louisiana.
+As a boy, he first learned to play guitar, but found the instrument too confining.
+His life changed when his father pulled up in his truck one day and presented him a dark-wood, upright set of keyboards.

 "My eyes almost fell out of my head," Lewis recalled in "Jerry Lee Lewis: His Own Story," written by Rick Bragg and published in 2014.

 He took to the piano immediately, and began sneaking off to Black juke joints and absorbing everything from gospel to boogie-woogie.
-Conflicted early on between secular and scared music, he quit school at 16, with plans of becoming a piano-playing preacher.
-Lewis briefly attended Southwestern Assemblies of God University in Waxahachie, Texas, a fundamentalist Bible college, but was expelled, reportedly, for playing the "wrong" kind of music.
+Lewis briefly attended a fundamentalist Bible college, but was expelled, reportedly, for playing the "wrong" kind of music.

-"Great Balls of Fire," a sexualized take on Biblical imagery that Lewis initially refused to record, and "Whole Lotta Shakin'" were his most enduring songs and performance pieces.
+"Great Balls of Fire" and "Whole Lotta Shakin'" were his most enduring songs and performance pieces.
 Lewis had only a handful of other pop hits, including "High School Confidential" and "Breathless," but they were enough to ensure his place as a rock 'n' roll architect.

 "No group, be it (the) Beatles, Dylan or Stones, have ever improved on 'Whole Lotta Shakin'' for my money," John Lennon would tell Rolling Stone in 1970.

 He won a Grammy in 1987 as part of an interview album that was cited for best spoken word recording, and he received a lifetime achievement Grammy in 2005.
-The following year, "Whole Lotta Shakin'" was selected for the Library of Congress' National Recording Registry, whose board praised the "propulsive boogie piano that was perfectly complemented by the drive of J.M.
-Van Eaton's energetic drumming.
-The listeners to the recording, like Lewis himself, had a hard time remaining seated during the performance."
+The following year, "Whole Lotta Shakin'" was selected for the Library of Congress' National Recording Registry.

-A classmate at Bible school, Pearry Green, remembered meeting Lewis years later and asking if he was still playing the devil's music.

-"Yes, I am," Lewis answered.
-"But you know it's strange, the same music that they kicked me out of school for is the same kind of music they play in their churches today.
-The difference is, I know I am playing for the devil and they don't."